Paid Marketing in 2026: Is User Acquisition Getting Too Expensive?

 Several forces are converging to push CPIs, CPMs, and CPCs higher:

-• Privacy and measurement changes: Apple’s SKAdNetwork evolution, ongoing ATT restrictions, and browser-level privacy controls have reduced precision in targeting and made optimization less efficient.
+- Privacy and measurement changes: Apple's SKAdNetwork evolution, expanding ATT restrictions, the Privacy Sandbox rollout, and browser-level privacy controls have reduced precision in targeting and made optimization less efficient.

 The result?
-Benchmarks in 2025 show iOS CPIs commonly in the $1.50–$3.50 range, with Android often just as high or higher.
-On top of that, CPMs on TikTok, YouTube Shorts, and Instagram Reels regularly sit in the mid-single to low-double-digit dollar range depending on audience and geography.
+Benchmarks in 2026 show iOS CPIs commonly in the $2.00–$5.00+ range, with cross-category averages hitting $5.84 in some reports.
+Android tracks lower but is rising faster on a percentage basis.
+On top of that, CPMs on TikTok, YouTube Shorts, and Instagram Reels regularly sit in the $12–$20 range depending on audience and geography.

 For marketers who built their models on cheap installs or low CPCs, these numbers feel painful.